 Honorariums are covering Time!
 The time to take care of each couple throughout the planning process.

 The first initial reason to call a Rabbi is for the Jewish connection.
-Following with learning what type of ceremony a couple seeks.
+Following learning what type of ceremony a couple of weeks.
 Read the Reviews on The Jewish Wedding Rabbi.
 It can be helpful to answer that question.

 Refrain from asking a Rabbi in an email, “Can you provide a quote on how much for your services?”